 If you’re ready to turn up the heat, there are plenty of ways to embrace National Hot Sauce Day.
 You can:

-• Experiment with New Brands: Explore hot sauces from different cultures, and try something new.
+• Experiment with New Brands: Explore hot sauces from different countries, and try something new.
 There’s a whole spectrum of heat levels and flavors out there, so you might find a new favorite.

 • Host a Hot Sauce Tasting: Gather friends or family for a tasting party.
 Set up a variety of sauces, ranging from mild to insanely hot, and see who can handle the heat.